liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 must have the following form:

-.. c:function:: SUBROUTINE FARKDJAC(NEQ, T, Y, FY, DJAC, H, IPAR, RPAR, WK1, WK2, WK3, IER)
+.. f:subroutine:: FARKDJAC(NEQ, T, Y, FY, DJAC, H, IPAR, RPAR, WK1, WK2, WK3, IER)

-   Interface to provide a user-supplied dense Jacobian approximation function (of type :c:func:`ARKDenseJacFn()`), to be used by the :c:func:`FARKDENSE()` solver.
+   Interface to provide a user-supplied dense Jacobian approximation function (of type :c:func:`ARKDenseJacFn()`), to be used by the :f:func:`FARKDENSE()` solver.

    **Arguments:**
       * NEQ (``long int``, input) -- size of the ODE system